sosy-lab/java-smt/doc/index.md

 See [NativeLibraries](NativeLibraries) documentation for more details.

-Solvers which run directly on JDK (currently Princess and SMTInterpol) do not require any such configuration and work out of the box.
+Solvers which run directly on JDK (currently Princess and SMTInterpol) do not require any configuration and work out of the box.

 # Usage